nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 - Once these "sparks" land in a new community, many fizzle out without causing widespread transmission.
 Subject to local conditions and a bit of chance, some of these sparks grow into local outbreaks.<p/>

-- Eventually, these local outbreaks send of sparks of their own, spreading to new locations.
+- Eventually, these local outbreaks send off sparks of their own, spreading to new locations.
 <p/>

 Unsurprisingly, we see this pattern in countries experiencing their first wave of infections.
-More alarmingly, we also see this pattern after reintroduction to  countries where the initial peak passed months beforehand.
+More alarmingly, we also see this pattern after re-introductions of the virus to countries where the initial peak passed months beforehand.
 Ultimately, this pattern is only broken when a country is able to effectively test, trace, and isolate cases immediately.
 <br><br>

 This means that outbreaks across the world are deeply connected, and the battle against COVID-19 will always be global -- we can't conquer the virus anywhere without addressing it everywhere.
 <br><br>

-But, at this stage of the pandemic, genomic epidemiology is most urgently needed within local and hyperlocal communities through local public health offices.
+At this stage of the pandemic, genomic epidemiology is most urgently needed within local and hyperlocal communities through local public health offices.
 <br><br>

 As such, this will be our last weekly Situation Report for a while, though we aim to support similar reports from local public health officials.